Three University for Development Studies Students Arrested Over Armed Robbery

 UDS student gets death sentence

-The University for Development Studies has been in the news for the wrong reasons before because of crime.
+The University for Development Studies has been in the news for the wrong reasons before because of a tragic crime of passion.

-A Computer Science student of the University for Development Studies, Nyankpala campus, 19-year-old Salifu Nurudeen, was sentenced to death for murdering his fellow student, Wumpini Mohammed Zakiu.
+A Computer Science student on the school's Nyankpala campus, 19-year-old Salifu Nurudeen, was sentenced to death for murdering a fellow student, Wumpini Mohammed Zakiu.

-The incident occurred in September 2024 after a dispute over a woman.
+The incident occurred in September 2024 after a dispute over a woman, who was also a University for Development Studies student.

-3News reported that Nurudeen’s girlfriend, also a University for Development Studies student, ended her relationship with him and started dating the victim.
+3News reported that Nurudeen’s girlfriend ended their relationship with him and started dating the eventual murder victim.

 On September 25, 2024, Wumpini’s body was discovered with multiple stab wounds, and his phone was missing.

-Investigations showed that he had sent messages from Wumpini’s phone to the deceased's girlfriend, pretending to break up, and another sent to Wumpini’s friend.
+Investigations showed that he had sent messages from Wumpini’s phone to the deceased's girlfriend, pretending to break up, and another message to Wumpini’s friend.

 Nurudeen was eventually arrested after being lured to Jubilee Park and admitting to sending the text messages, but denied murdering the victim.

-Adom News reported that Zaiku's body was found in an uncompleted building between the Citadel Hostel and Kumbung Hostel on the school's campus.
+Adom News reported that Zaiku's body was found in an uncompleted building on the school's campus.

 Initial reports indicated that his motorcycle and phone were missing, fueling concerns that robbers had attacked him on the premises and made off with his possessions.